 Tea Infused Paleo Chocolate Blueberry Banana Bread

-- 3 tsp Cedar Lake Teas Belly Buster blend
+- 3 teaspoon Cedar Lake Teas Belly Buster blend

 - 2 large ripe bananas

-- 1 tbsp unfiltered raw organic apple cider vinegar
+- 1 tablespoon unfiltered raw organic apple cider vinegar

 - Preheat the oven to 350 degrees F. Grease and line a loaf pan with unbleached parchment paper and set aside.